 When it comes to sports injuries, an accurate diagnosis is essential in order to get the best possible treatment for a fast and safe recovery.
 The orthopedic specialists at Star Orthopedics and Sports Medicine — including Jason Petrasic, MD, who specializes in sports ultrasounds, as well as Andrew Dold, MD, FACS, and Paul Ghattos, MD — utilizes ultrasound technology to ensure an accurate diagnosis and assist in the treatment of your injury.
-To learn more about the benefits of a sports ultrasound, call the Frisco, Texas, office, or request an appointment online today.
+To learn more about the benefits of a sports ultrasound, call the office nearest you in Coppell or Frisco, Texas, or request an appointment online today.

 Ultrasound — also referred to as sonography — is an imaging tool that uses sound waves to generate pictures of your internal body parts.
 The diagnostic procedure is noninvasive and painless and doesn’t use radiation like X-rays.

 During an ultrasound, your technician uses a transducer that sends high-frequency sound waves into your body.
 These sound waves bounce off your body parts and back to the transducer, which sends the information to a computer that translates the sounds into images your technician and doctor view on a computer monitor.